richardlam4391/IBM-Data-Analyst-Professional-Certificate/Generative AI: Enhance your Data Analytics Career/README.md

-# =Generative AI: Enhance Your Data Analytics Career
+# Generative AI: Enhance Your Data Analytics Career

 This course tells you how to analyze the data within the Generative AI tools and techniques.